Knowledge Editing for Large Language Models: A Survey: Methodologies

 \subsubsection{\textbf{Prompt-based Strategies}}

 Tailored to characteristics of LLMs that provide answer $y^{*}$ based on the prompt $x$, the operation of locating and editing knowledge neurons can also be conducted in a bottom-up manner, which aims to change the prompt to detect neurons to be edited.
 Specifically, by masking out the key information and observing the difference of activations in the intermediate layers of the LLM, the weights that store the information regarding the query $x$ can be located and updated to store the new information $y^{*}$.
 For example, \textbf{ROME}~\cite{meng2022locating} proposes a corruption-and-restore based strategy to identify relevant layers (or their hidden output variables $\textbf{h}$) that store the information based on the prompt $x$.
 It first randomly masks the hidden representations of the key vectors $\mathbf{k}$ (as described in Eq. (\ref{eq:transformer})) of the tokens in the prompts from a certain intermediate layer of the pre-trained LLM.
 Then it calculates the reduced probability of predicting $y$ (i.e., the obsolete outputs) as the causal mediation effects of $x$ on $y$ mediated by $\textbf{h}$.
-Consequently, the weights in layers with large mediated effects are viewed as knowledge neurons that store the information of $y$. $\text{\textbf{MEMIT}}_{\text{\textbf{CSK}}}$ \cite{gupta2023editing} extends the above corruption-based strategy to editing common sense knowledge.
+Consequently, the weights in layers with large mediated effects are viewed as knowledge neurons that store the information of $y$. { $\text{\textbf{MEMIT}}_{\text{\textbf{CSK}}}$ \cite{gupta2023editing} extends the above corruption-based strategy to editing common sense knowledge.
 The authors argue that, different from the factual knowledge that can be directly retrieved by the subject $s$, the object $o$ and relation $r$ also matter for commonsense knowledge.
 Therefore, three types of corruption and edit locations, i.e., subject, verb, and object, are thoroughly analyzed, where the performance of editing commonsense knowledge can be improved.
+Moreover, \textbf{BIRD}~\cite{ma2023untying} studies the novel problem of bidirectional KME, which requires the edited model to possess reversibility.
+For example, if the phrase ``The capital of France is'' is edited to a counterfactual “London” within a model, it should logically be able to retrieve the inverse fact.
+That is, when presented with “London is the capital of,” the model should respond with “France” rather than “England”.
+Based on the strategy of ROME, BIRD introduces a novel objective that involves the bidirectional relationships between subject and object in an edit.
+In this manner, the updated model weights can preserve reversibility by learning such information. }